victortorresds/victortorresds/README.md

 # 👋 Hi, I'm Victor Torres

- I'm a masters student in Data Science at CUNY, expected to graduate in December 2025.
+ I'm a Masters student in Data Science at CUNY, expected to graduate in December 2025.
  Completed the Google Data Analytics Certification on Coursera, .and Full Stack Development with IBM I enjoy exploring data to uncover meaningful insights that can support better decisions in business and society.